Lee Oskar

 Lee Oskar (born 24 March 1948) is a Danish harmonica player, notable for his contributions to the sound of the rock-funk fusion group War, which was formed by Howard E. Scott and Harold Brown, his solo work, and as a harmonica manufacturer.
-He continues to play with 3 other original War band members, Harold Brown, Howard Scott and B.B.
-Dickerson, under the name LowRider Band.
+He continues to play with 3 other original War band members, Harold Brown and Howard Scott, under the name Lowrider Band.